ArtLighter3/spring-boot-ebay-oauth2-client-fix/README.md

 ## Installation and configuration
 ### Initial setup
 Add release (.jar file) as a library to your project.
-(Working on adding to Maven)

 As stated above, eBay uses different **redirect_uri** parameter and actual success/failure URL that eBay redirects to.
 Use application.properties as always to configure eBay's OAuth2 settings ([Authorization Grant Support](https://docs.spring.io/spring-security/reference/servlet/oauth2/client/authorization-grants.html)) (use 'ebay' as registrationId):
 ```